sp53852/Unit1_TriviaGame/README.md

 ### Instructions
 Trivia Game topic is a combination of wonders of the world and general knowledge.
-This is a 10 questions quiz game.
+This is a 10 question quiz game.

 - Once user launches the page, game should appear with main page (gameLabel, gameInstructions and play button).
 - Once play button activates, game should start and display first question with multiple answers.